Red-Hat-SE-RTO/workshops/exercises/norfolk_southern_workshop/1-setup/README.md

   ![login vs code](images/vscode_login.png)

-  - Open the `rhel-workshop` directory in Visual Studio Code:
+  - Open the `/home/student/` directory in Visual Studio Code:

 ### Step 2 - Using the Terminal